SofianeHamlaoui/TorOverVPN/README.md

     ```
     ![](https://i.imgur.com/6hMsYXP.png)

 - 4 - Using the openvpn script

+than save the `.ovpn` file